 Get Help From a Nonprofit Credit Counselor

 You might need the help of a professional to fix your credit.
-Fortunately, you can get free or low-cost help from a National Foundation for Credit Counseling-certified counselor, which you can find on the NFCC's website.
+Fortunately, you can get free or low-cost help from a National Foundation for Credit Counseling-certified counselor.

-A nonprofit credit counselor will walk you through your budget and help you figure out your options to tackle debt and improve your credit, McClary said.
+A nonprofit credit counselor will walk you through your budget and help you figure out your options to tackle debt and improve your credit.
 Counselors also work with creditors to help get interest and fees reduced on your debt.
 They can even help if you have debt in collections.